kharkov-timur/project-data-dragon/README.md

 Contacts can be added with the following information:
 * name
-* phone number
+* phone numbers
-* date of birth
+* birthday
 * email
 * address
 * tags

 Notes can be added with the following information:
+* author
 * title
 * text
-* author
 * tags

 ---

-The added contacts will be saved to the `contacts.json` file.
+The added contacts will be saved to the `storage/contacts.json`.

-Added notes will be saved to the `notes.json` file.
+Added notes will be saved to the `storage/notes.json`.

 ---
 The application has the following functionality: